coyotespike/coyotespike.github.io/_posts/BlockChainExplanation.md

+---
+layout: post
+title: "An Intuitive Description of the Blockchain"
+date: "2016-08-13 12:30"

+description: "The blockchain is one of the most exciting software innovations of the decade - a very simple guide to what it's all about."

+tags:

+- programming

+show_meta: true
+comments: true
+mathjax: true
+gistembed: true
+published: true
+noindex: false
+nofollow: false
+# hide QR code, permalink block while printing.
+hide_printmsg: false
+# show post summary or full post in RSS feed.
+summaryfeed: false
+---

 ## A Society Built on Trust<a id="orgheadline1"></a>

 For you and I to work together, we need to trust each other.
 If either of us thinks